-As third century Irenaeus had expressed the matter precisely in this context.
+As second century Irenaeus had expressed the matter precisely in this context.
 “It is the conscience of the offeror that sanctifies the sacrifice when (the conscience) is pure.
 Thus God is moved to accept the sacrifice as from a friend”.
 Abel showed by his works and a good conscience that he had “faith”.
 He was justified by that faith with reference to his works (offering the best of his flock).
 It was not by achieving a standard of worked merit (justification by works).
 Why was perfection not required by either of them? – it was in view of the Sacrifice of atonement effectual throughout human history (Rom3:25 Greek).

 Through the faithfulness of Christ (Greek: ek pisteos christou), which more theologians and the more recent bible translators are recognising needs to be distinguished from cognisant faith in Christ (pisteos en Christo), expiation has been provided for the faults arising from human weakness for those who themselves seek to be faithful to God, i.e. to the light He provides to them through their conscience.
 In Paul’s language they become a law for themselves and do by nature the things contained within the law.
 Indeed, they fulfil the heart of it which is to exercise compassion towards their fellow man – cf. Rom2:14; Gal5:14.